sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps
  * Get the number of DPU modules from Ansible inventory file for the testbed.
- * Use command `config chassis modules shutdown <DPU_Number>` to shut down individual DPU
+ * Use command on Switch: `config chassis modules shutdown <DPU_Number>` to shut down individual DPU
- * Use command `show chassis modules status` to show DPU status
+ * Use command on Switch: `show chassis modules status` to show DPU status
- * Use command `config chassis modules startup <DPU_Number>` to power up individual DPU
+ * Use command on Switch: `config chassis modules startup <DPU_Number>` to power up individual DPU
- * Use command `show chassis modules status` to show DPU status
+ * Use command on Switch: `show chassis modules status` to show DPU status

 #### Verify in
  * Switch